Zayed International Prize for the Environment

 The prize was established in 1999 by Sheikh Mohammed bin Rashid Al Maktoum and was first awarded in 2001.
 The prize was named after Sheikh Zayed Bin Sultan Al Nahyan.

+Award Criteria

+The nomination for the Zayed International Prize for the Environment is open to all individuals, groups, companies, institutions, bodies, governmental and non-governmental organizations who meet the conditions and specifications mentioned below.
+The award is eligible for anyone who succeeds in achieving one or more of the following: